Structure exploiting methods for fast uncertainty quantification in multiphase flow through heterogeneous media: Numerical Results

 In Figure~\ref{fig:screening_gas_saturation}, we report the screening indices that are above the importance threshold $tol = 0.002$.
 The parameters with screening indices below $tol$ are considered unimportant.
 This reduces the input parameter dimension from $\Np=100$ to $\np = 10$ and the resulting reduced parameter is $\vec\xi^r = [ ]^T$.

 \textbf{Spectral representation of the QoI}.
 Next, we compute the KLE of $S(t, \vec\xi)$ using Algorithm~\ref{alg:KLE}.
 This requires solving the eigenvalue problem~\eqref{equ:eigenvalue_problem}, with $\Cqoi$ being the covariance operator of $S(t, \vec\xi)$.
 We use a sample average approximation of $\Cqoi$ with sample size $\Ns \in \{100, 200, 350, 550\}$ exact QoI evaluations, as detailed in Algorithm~\ref{alg:KLE}.
+For this calculation we utilize the weights and nodes associated with the composite trapezoid rule.
 In Figure~\ref{fig:eigs_gas_saturation}~(top), we show the computed (dominant) eigenvalues of $\Cqoi$.
 We note that the dominant eigenvalues are approximated well even with $\Ns = 100$.
 We use the computations corresponding $\Ns = 550$ in what follows.
 We note that the eigenvalues of the output covariance operator decay rapidly.
 We also report $r_k$ from equation~\eqref{eq:rk}, in Figure~\ref{fig:eigs_gas_saturation}~(bottom).
 We note that $r_k$ exceeds $0.99$ for $k \geq 5$.
 This indicates that $S(t, \vec\xi)$ is a low-rank process and a KL expansion with $\Nqoi = 5$ provides a suitable approximation of the QoI.
 Consequently, we consider the truncated KL expansion of $S(t, \vec\xi)$

 where $\Nqoi = 5$.
 The next step is to compute PCEs for the KL modes $S_i(\vec\xi)$, $i = 1, \ldots, \Nqoi$.

 \textbf{PCE surrogates of the KL modes}.
 Next, we construct a bispectral surrogate for $S(t, \vec\xi)$ which we denote $\SPC$.
 Recall that the components of $\vec{\xi}^r$ are sampled from a Gaussian distribution.
 Hence, we utilize the $\np$-variate Hermite polynomials as the orthogonal basis for the PC expansions, with $\np = 10$.
 We use the sparse-regression approach (see Section~\ref{sec:PCE_basic}) for computing PCEs of the output KL modes (see Section~\ref{sec:PCE}).
 To determine suitable values for the maximum polynomial degree $\Nord$ and the sparsity parameter $\tau$, we use a 10-fold cross validation procedure, which we briefly explain next.